joshmakar/proof-details-generator/README.md

 ## History

+v1.1:
+>Cleaned up known errors.
+>All items on To-Do list completed.

 v1.0: Initial repository setup.

 ## To-do

-Colors command deletes Proof Details layer.
-Need to fix it so it doesn't.

-Color swatches retain attributes such as dashed lines.
-Reset appearance to default before applying fill/stroke
+~~Color swatches retain attributes such as dashed lines.
+Reset appearance to default before applying fill/stroke~~

+~~Colors command deletes Proof Details layer.
+Need to fix it so it doesn't.~~

 ~~Change all type except for the Production Type text to a sans monospaced font.~~